 5. Tell Yourself How Awesome You Are

-Research has shown beneficial effects of self-affirmation and how it can help improve your self-control.
+Research has shown the beneficial effects of self-affirmation and how it can help improve your self-control.

 6. Practice Mindfulness and Meditate

-On a related note, meditation has been scientifically shown to have a number of fabulous effects including: better focus, less anxiety, increased creativity, increased compassion, improved memory, decreased stress, and increased gray matter in the brain.
+On a related note, meditation has been scientifically shown to have several fabulous effects, including better focus, less anxiety, increased creativity, increased compassion, improved memory, decreased stress, and increased gray matter in the brain.

 7. Remember Why You Started

 “Discipline is remembering what you want.” — David Campbell